 “I’m not tired.
-Can I hang out with you?” asks your sweet 7th grader . . . at 10 p.m. on a school night.
+Can I hang out with you?” asks your sweet 7th grader—at 10 p.m. on a school night.

 So, go to bed already!

-As the mom of four kids born in six years, I prize that after-bedtime time as my unsupervised, me-time to do whatever I’d like.
+As the mom of four kids born in six years, I prize after-bedtime time as my unsupervised, me-time to do whatever I’d like.
 So, imagine my shock and dismay when the 12-year-old is still tossing and turning and occasionally interrupting that precious hour.

 As a family doctor, though, I know the facts.
 Cortisol, the brain’s “awake” hormone, changes our internal clock as puberty approaches.
 Our tweens, who used to wake up at the crack of dawn but were sound asleep by 7:30 p.m., morph into people who aren’t tired before 11 p.m. and cannot drag themselves out of bed before 10 a.m.

 Although late nights lead to unwelcome challenges, middle school is a pretty safe time for our kids to learn the skills they need to manage the consequences.

-Hard wake-up.
-We’ve put the responsibility for waking up firmly into the hands of our middle schooler.
+To avoid hard wake-ups, we’ve put the responsibility for waking up firmly into the hands of our middle schooler.
 He has an alarm clock and has learned to put it across the room so that he has to actually get up to turn it off.
 We don’t dictate when he has to wake up, only that he must be on the school bus when it shows up.
 If he isn’t on the school bus, he can walk to school (two miles) and take the detention for tardiness.
 That’s only happened once.
 Of course, the fact that it was raining that day may have helped our cause.

-Dragging feet.
 We’ve all learned to give our tween some space in the morning; his dragging feet don’t have to slow anyone else down.
 He doesn’t have to be cheerful, but he can’t be mean.
 Since I, myself, may be the opposite of Miss Mary Sunshine in the mornings, my kids have already had some practice with this.

-Rough school day.
+Lack of sleep often leads to a tough school day.
 Middle schoolers are usually aware of the academic and social pushback they get when they behave badly at school.
 Though my heart aches for a child having a bad day, I also recognize that there is a lot he can learn from that experience.

-Tough after school.
+After school isn’t easy either.
 I might dread this, but I don’t have to fix it.
 Our son is learning about his mood and his sleep, seeing the advantage of taking some downtime after school, or going to bed a little earlier when he notices the impact of less sleep on his mood.

 At the end of the day, we need to realize that the sleep battle is not entirely our teens’ fault.
 A tween’s sleep pattern is wired for late to bed and late to rise.
 Our job is to work with them to figure out the best solutions.